VortexAMM/python-dex-contract/README.md

 dex-contract-.-D
 dex-contract-.-E
 ```
-### launch_sink
-This entry-point is used to launch the sink contract.

-### set_sink_claim_limit
+### Update baker
-This entry-point is used to update the maximum number of tokens allowed for the smak claim  (against the smak swap and burn).

-**Input parameters:**
-- `param` : maximum number of tokens to be swaped to smak per user claim transaction.
+This entrypoint is used to change the baker for all exchanges with an `XTZ` pool.
+It also updates the `default_baker` storage entry, for future exchange launches.
+In case there are many exchanges, the number of pools for which the baker is updated can be limited.
+The individual exchanges for which the update is made are accessed by their index in the `pools` big_map. updates are made incrementally for all exchanges in the range `first_pool` to `first_pool + number_of pools`.

+Input Parameters:
+`baker : key_hash` the new baker's address.
+`first_pool : nat` the first pool in the update range.
+`number_of_pools` the the number of pools to increment and update over.
 ---

 ## Dex